MRCpy.AMRC

 class MRCpy.AMRC(n_classes, loss='0-1', deterministic=True, random_state=None, phi='linear', unidimensional=False, delta=0.05, order=1, W=200, N=100, fit_intercept=False, max_iters=2000, **phi_kwargs)[source]

-The class AMRC implements the method Adaptative Minimimax Risk Classificafiers (AMRCs) proposed in [1].
-It is designed for online learning with streaming data.
+This class implements Adaptive Minimax Risk Classifiers (AMRCs) proposed in [1] for online learning with streaming data.
 Training samples are fed sequentially and the classification rule is updated every time a new sample is provided.

-It implements 0-1 loss function and it can be used with linear and Random Fourier features.
+It implements the 0-1 loss function and can be used with linear and Random Fourier features.

 n_classesint